epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 Finally, sequels are the champions across the board.
 Their ability to build on established worlds and fan bases makes them a reliable choice for studios looking to maximize box office returns.

 Overall, the data reveals the complex dynamics between genre and type, showing how certain combinations, like adventure sequels or science fiction comic adaptations, can drive incredible financial success, while others, like family remakes, face a difficult battle to resonate with audiences.

+## <span id="what-audience-think">What audience think ?</span>

+### <span id="does-the-first-movie-standard">Does the first movie set the standard ?</span>

+"Tell me, big brother, we’ve compared standalone movies and the first movie in a series, but are the following sequels just as loved ?", "Haha, let’s take a closer look at the sequels to find out!"

+Sequels often come with a great deal of anticipation.
+When we head to the theaters to watch the latest installment of a well-loved franchise, it’s typically because we thoroughly enjoyed the previous movies and are eager to see the continuation of the story.
+However, this raises an intriguing question: does this high level of expectation influence how we perceive sequels?
+Or are we so invested in the franchise that our opinions about sequels become less objective?
+To delve into this, we analyzed the overall appreciation of sequels compared to the first movie in a series.

+The following graph compares the rating of the first movie in a collection to the average rating of the rest of the sequels combined.
+The movies are ranked based on the score of the first installment, allowing for a clear visual representation of trends.
+The results are striking.
+It quickly becomes evident that the majority of sequels receive lower ratings than the first movie.
+Only a small number of franchises manage to achieve higher average ratings for the rest of the collection.
+Interestingly, after a certain threshold of first-movie rating, it becomes exceedingly rare for a collection’s average score to surpass that of the original.

+“Oh, that could explain why I was a bit disappointed when I saw *Shrek II*.”
+“Yes, probably,” I said to my little brother, laughing.

+<iframe src="{{ site.baseurl }}/results/average_rating_first_vs_rest.html" width="100%" height="630" frameborder="0"></iframe>

+“But look at this one, it’s interesting.
+That’s not always the case…”

+One notable outlier is the *Lord of the Rings* trilogy.
+Not only does the first movie boast one of the highest ratings, but the franchise remarkably managed to surpass this score with its sequels, a truly exceptional feat in the world of cinema.
+This example highlights how rare it is for sequels to outperform their predecessors, especially when the bar is already set exceptionally high.

+On the other end of the spectrum, some studios have made the curious decision to produce sequels for movies with ratings below the average for standalone films.
+At first glance, this seems counterintuitive, as one might expect studios to focus their resources on expanding stories with strong audience and critical reception.

+However, there could be several explanations for this phenomenon.
+In some cases, sequels may have been pre-planned and already in production when the first movie was released.

 <!-- Graph Carousel Section -->